-Further, there has been a focus on connecting parents with CPAC throughout the system in increasing their capacity.
+Additionally, there has been a focus on connecting parents with CPAC throughout the system in increasing their capacity.
 CPAC is a valuable resource for the Lead Agency, and the Part C system in Connecticut.
-Additionally, during FFY21 new parents joined the ICC and have provided valuable feedback on implementation activities in improving outcomes for infants and toddlers with disabilities and their families already.
+Additionally, during FFY23 new parents joined the ICC and have provided valuable feedback on implementation activities in improving outcomes for infants and toddlers with disabilities and their families already.
 For these newly engaged parents the Lead Agency met with the parents and helped them understand the Annual Performance Report (APR), target setting, and the implementation of Part C in IDEA in Connecticut.
 This included presenting to parents with CPAC on the process to increase their capacity and understanding.
 Additionally, the Lead Agency shared a video that was developed a few years ago on the family survey and analysis.
 This video is posted on the website and helps stakeholders better understand Indicator 4 and 11 and how the information from the family survey is used in federal reporting at both the system and local level.
+Some of the newly appointed parents were members of the CT OEC Parent Cabinet.